Silverfish Pest Control

 Check dark, hidden areas of your homes regularly for silverfish – for example bookcases and cupboards.
 Also inspect incoming goods for silverfish, particularly second-hand furniture and books.
 Make sure leaking pipes and taps are fixed, as the moist environment can provide an excellent breeding ground for silverfish.
 If you notice the signs of silverfish activity or damage, call your local trusted Flick office on 13 14 40 to arrange a booking.

 Silvery grey, with a flattened body and tapered tail like a fish.
-10 – 12mm in length, 2 long antennae.
+Up to 15mm in length, 2 long antennae.
+They have three long appendages at the end of their body.

 Silverfish feed on sugars and carbohydrates.
 Their diet in the wild includes protein-rich foods like grains, fibres and vegetables.
 Inside, they’re attracted to paper, cardboard, carpet and fabrics.
 Silverfish are excellent at hiding and favour dark, humid areas where they can munch away undisturbed.